inveniosoftware/docs-invenio-rdm/docs/develop/topics/service.md

 !!! tip

-    The control flow of your service methods should be easy to follow and understand for your colleague.
-If it's not you either missing new entities in the service layer or your data layer is not well-defined enough.
+    The control flow of your service methods should be easy to follow and understand for your colleagues.
+If it's not, you are either missing new entities in the service layer or your data layer is not well-defined enough.

 ## Service config

-Each service also always have a configuration which is used for dependency
+Each service also always has a configuration which is used for dependency
 injection:

 ```python